b-cubed-eu/documentation/src/content/docs/software/gcube/grid-designation-process.md

 The user can change these arguments to allow for more flexibility.
 As input, we create a polygon in which we simulate occurrences.
-It represents the spatial extend of the species.
+It represents the spatial extent of the species.

 ``` r